Multi-Instance Multi-Label Learning: Solving Single-Instance Multi-Label Problems through MIML Transformation

-Overall, results on the web page categorization task suggest that MIML can be useful when we are given observational data where each ambiguous object has already been represented by a single instance.
+Overall, results on the web page categorization task suggest that MIML can be useful when we are given observational data where each complicated object has already been represented by a single instance.